 CONTENT: This section shall describe equivalent modeling methods used to perform the tests.
-When the software does not model an effect exactly as stated in the standard or does not permit the input values required, equivalent modeling methods shall be permitted to perform the test.
+When the software does not model an effect exactly as

 INSTRUCTIONS: If equivalent modeling methods are applied, a separate note for each instance of equivalent modeling shall be provided.
 The standard format shown below and a separate number and title for each note shall be applied.
 If equivalent modeling methods are not applicable, specify "NONE" in place of the information below.